pi314/warawara/doc/warawara_colors.rst

 ``Color256``
 -----------------------------------------------------------------------------
-Represents a VT100 256 color.
+Represents a xterm 256 color.

 The actual color displayed in your terminal might look different depends on your palette settings.